 The aspect of community solar that I appreciate the most is that it theoretically increases access to solar (and its benefits) in a more egalitarian way to a greater number of people.
 It’s nice to see middle and low-income people benefitting from solar.

-The next big thing in California is going to be what becomes possible when the Virtual Net Metering (VNM) regulations become finalized.
+The next big thing is going to be what becomes possible when the Virtual Net Metering (VNM) regulations become finalized.
 That is the arrangement by which people can subscribe to a solar array on some other roof and then get a bill credit generated by that system.
 VNM is where the biggest opportunity is and we are all waiting to see how it all will work.
 I think we are going to see a whole flurry of start-ups once it’s completed.

 It’s really a marketing challenge.
 For example, Solar Mosaic is probably the easiest way for people to access solar, but even then it’s very difficult to attract investors.
 From a marketing perspective, it’s astonishing how many eyeballs you have to get for one to follow through.
 A lot of people walk away from it mostly from inertia.
 People aren’t sitting down and really thinking about it.
 They get distracted and move on.
 Just like any product, the challenge is having people follow through and invest.

 Yes.
 There are two main reasons people would want to join community solar.
 If they care at all about the environment, it’s a no-brainer.
 I encourage people to participate, even if they are going to just break even or at a small premium.
 Ask how much you spend on coffee or lunch and then ask yourself if the environment is worth that much to you.
 Of course, there are also financial benefits but these are based on individual determination and I recommend people find out what is available in their communities.

 With everything in such an early stage, all of the terms like solar garden, solar farm, community solar, etc., are really just a reflection of the newness of this concept.
 So far, there is no correct, standardized term.

 Resources: Helping Communities Go Solar